-Find a Rehab to Get Off Suboxone and Start Recovering
+Going Into Inpatient Rehab to Get Off Suboxone

 Suboxone (a blend of naloxone and buprenorphine) burst on the addiction treatment scene in 2002 when it acquired FDA approval for treating opioid addiction.
 Between 2006 and 2010 prescriptions for Suboxone skyrocketed, nearly quintupling from 40 million dosage units in 2006 to 190 million dosage units in 2010, according to data provided by the Drug Enforcement Administration.
 Currently 23,000 physicians are approved to prescribe Suboxone for treating opioid addiction in the U.S.